Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,91.24,120.52.md

 ### Transcript

-> So we had actually been planning MOD support from the very beginning and we even have the
+> be months so we had actually been
+> planning month support from the very
+> beginning and we even have the
-> foundations laid down for it
+> foundations laid down for it but what we
-> but what we found was it was adding so much development time to
+> found was it was adding so much
+> development time to satisfactory and
-> Satisfactory and what we really thought we needed right now is to get the base game right get it tight, robust and running smoothly
+> what we really thought we needed right
+> now is to get the base game right get it
+> tight robust and running smoothly so
-> So because it was adding so much development time.
-We kind of stopped working on it
+> because it was adding so much
+> development time we kind of stopped
+> working on it so we don't have support
+> for right now
-> so we don't have support for right now.
-We can't really promise that we will have it now or in the future
+> can't really promise that we will have
-> But it's obviously a really good idea.
-So we're gonna see what we can do.
+> it now or in the future but it's